oskarth/experiments.oskarth.com/content/unix01.md

 terms that can be seen as domain-specific.
 In cases where I think an elaboration seems necessary, I've included either a short in-line explanation or a footnote.
-Does this type of explanation - being explicit about the words you use - help with understanding, or is the italicization just getting in the way of reading.
+Does this type of explanation - being explicit about the words you use - help with understanding, or is the italicization just getting in the way of reading?

 In general, any explanation that is clear and concise is good.
 This type of explanation tries to err more on the side of clarity, rather than conciseness. [^1]